AI and Localization: How the Two Work Together

-Artificial intelligence is changing localization, by making it more affordable and efficient.
-Today you can localize huge amounts of content in no time through a combination of machine learning, deep learning and language processing.
+Artificial intelligence is transforming localization by making it faster, more scalable, and more efficient.
+Today it is possible to localize massive amounts of content at unprecedented speed through a combination of machine learning, deep learning and language processing.

 In this article, we’ll discover how AI and localization can cope together.
 But before diving deeper, let’s examine why localization is important.